swisspol/DirectoryScanner/README.md

 Overview
 ========

-Command line tool for OS X to recursively compare directories.
+DirectoryScanner is a simple and reusable Obj-C class to recursively scan and optionaly compare directories.
+It comes with a basic test command line tool.

 License
 =======

-dircmp is available under [New BSD License](LICENSE).
+DirectoryScanner is available under [New BSD License](LICENSE).